 Step 2: Benefits

-- Almond oil is packed with vitamin E, which protect the skin from sun damage and premature aging.
-It keeps the skin, hair and scalp soft and hydrated.
+- Almond oil is packed with vitamin E, which protects the skin from sun damages and premature aging.
+It keeps the skin, hair soft and hydrated.

-- Castor oil is moisturizing and humectant this provide a smooth and young skin.
+- Castor oil is moisturizing and humectant this provides a smooth and young skin.
 The antimicrobial and anti-inflammatory properties of castor oil make your skin healthy by protecting it from bacterial infections.

 - Olive Oil contains antioxidants and fat-soluble vitamins A, D, E, and K. It also has antibacterial and moisturizing effects.
-As almond oil, olive oil have anti-aging properties.
+As almond oil, olive oil has anti-aging properties.

 - Lavender reduces stress, treats tired muscles and improves brain functions.
-Beyond these relaxing benefits, this herbs is also good for your skin thanks to its antioxidants and antiseptic properties.
+Beyond these relaxing benefits, this herb is also good for your skin thanks to its antioxidants and antiseptics properties.

 - Mint improves breath and is packed with menthol which has soothing effects on skin and nerves.